InfiniteRasa/Rasa.NET/docs/setup.md

 - Change directories to where you want the source to download to, i.e. `cd C:\Projects`
 - Run the command `git clone https://github.com/InfiniteRasa/Rasa.NET.git`

+## Optional: Setup MySql
+If you want to use a MySql database, here are the steps required to get things to work.

 ### Setup the database
 If you're using MySql, before you can build and run the code, there are some configuration steps required for the database.